 - your last three months bank statements (for all accounts)

-- an accommodation reference either from the University's Accommodation Services (if you stayed in University accommodation during the previous year) or the landlord with whom you rented during the previous year.
+- an official reference letter from the University's Accommodation Services (if you stayed in University accommodation during the previous year) or the landlord with whom you rented during the previous year

 - terms and conditions of the lease